How to Hire the Right Project Manager (the first time)

 From a resourcing perspective, this means you need to hire a project mind-reader and certified therapist, not only to transcribe your pitch into a decipherable language but to dream up the “what” and then translate and deconstruct that dream it into tangible buckets that you can work on.

-Functionally, the role of project managers teeters between transcriptionist and wild and visionary producer/therapist.
+Functionally, the role of a project manager teeters between transcriptionist and wild and visionary producer/therapist.
 That’s a big spectrum.
-If you need a lot more of the latter and you get “transcriptionist” you will be left with one big ugly mess.
-If you hire for “visionary” when what you need is “secretary,” chances are, he or she will realize they are out of your league, and move on.
+If you need a lot more of the latter, and you get “transcriptionist,” you will be left with one big ugly mess.
+If you hire for “visionary,” when what you need is “secretary,” chances are he or she will realize they are out of your league, and move on.

 So let’s take a step back.
 Do you want to know where you stand today?
 Here are some questions to ask yourself:

 - Is your vision flexible?
 What about your strategy?
-What about your promised product(s) and service(s); how flexible are they?
+What about those promised products and services, and delivery dates, how flexible are they?

 - Is this the first time you’re working on a project of this nature?
-Did you consult with qualified people?
+Did you consult with qualified/credible people?
 Did you evaluate similar types of projects?
 Did you build in contingencies?
 Did you build in dependencies?
+And what did you communicate to your client?

 So why not skip this step altogether and spare yourself a headache?